cloud-gov/pages-proxy/README.md

 |**`((gh-access-token))`**| The Github access token|:x:|

 ### Setting up the pipeline
-The pipeline and each of it's instances will only needed to be set once per instance to create the initial pipeline.
+The pipeline and each of it's instances will only need to be set once per instance to create the initial pipeline.
 After the pipelines are set, updates to the respective `git-branch` source will automatically set the pipeline with any updates.
 See the [`set_pipeline` step](https://concourse-ci.org/set-pipeline-step.html) for more information.
 Run the following command with the fly CLI to set a pipeline instance:

 ```bash
 $ fly -t <Concourse CI Target Name> set-pipeline -p proxy \